Nodal TFH cell lymphoma, angioimmunoblastic-type

 Co-deletion of 1p and 18q |

-See chromosomal rearrangements table as this pattern is due to an unbalanced derivative translocation associated with oligodendroglioma (add reference). |
+EXAMPLE: See chromosomal rearrangements table as this pattern is due to an unbalanced derivative translocation associated with oligodendroglioma (add reference). | EXAMPLE: Common (Oligodendroglioma) | EXAMPLE: D, P | ||

 editv4:Characteristic Chromosomal Aberrations / PatternsThe content below was from the old template.
 Please incorporate above.

-Gene Mutations (SNV / INDEL)
+Gene Mutations (SNV/INDEL)

-Put your text here and fill in the table (Instructions: This table is not meant to be an exhaustive list; please include only genes/alterations that are recurrent and common as well as either disease defining and/or clinically significant.
-Can include references in the table.
-For clinical significance, denote associations with FDA-approved therapy (not an extensive list of applicable drugs) and NCCN or other national guidelines if applicable.
-Can also refer to CGC workgroup tables as linked on the homepage if applicable as well as any high impact papers or reviews of gene mutations in this entity.
-Do not delete table.)
+Put your text here and fill in the table (Instructions: This table is not meant to be an exhaustive list; please include only genes/alterations that are recurrent or common as well either disease defining and/or clinically significant.
+If a gene has multiple mechanisms depending on the type or site of the alteration, add multiple entries in the table.
+For clinical significance, denote associations with FDA-approved therapy (not an extensive list of applicable drugs) and NCCN or other national guidelines if applicable; Can also refer to CGC workgroup tables as linked on the homepage if applicable as well as any high impact papers or reviews of gene mutations in this entity.
+Details on clinical significance such as prognosis and other important information such as concomitant and mutually exclusive mutations can be provided in the notes section.
+Please include references throughout the table.
+Do not delete the table.)

 EXAMPLE: TP53; Variable LOF mutations